 High School In-Seat Option:

 This option allows students to take college courses on the high school campus.
 Participants will attend and receive high school and college credit within the high school classroom.
 The classes are taught by the high school teachers who are credentialed to teach according to SACSCOC accreditation standards and have been vetted through University of the Cumberlands.

 This option is offered to high school students who attend schools within driving distance of the UC main campus.
 This program allows students to commute to the UC campus and take courses on site as traditional college students.
 In most cases, the courses count for high school credit as determined by the high school.

-This option allows students to enroll in UC School of Lifelong Learning online general education courses.
+This option allows students to enroll in UC Online general education courses.
 Participants will complete the course and receive high school and college credit for a class taught by an instructor from UC.
 Each 16-week semester is broken into two, 8-week bi-terms.
 The UCumberlands Online courses are asynchronous.
 The students will be placed into UC’s pre-existing online courses and complete the course along with UC’s online undergraduate students.
 Students are often assigned designated time during the school day in a computer lab on the high school campus.
-Students are typically monitored by personnel on the high school campus to assist with technical issues and act as a liaison between students and UC online faculty when student needs arise.
+Students are typically monitored by personnel on the high school campus to assist with technical issues and act as a liaison between students and UC Online faculty when student needs arise.
 In some cases, students may participate in online courses without supervision.

 Dual Credit Contacts: